bradeneast/bradeneast.com/blog/_published/Loop through a JSON object and append values to corresponding HTML element.md

-# Loop through a JSON object and append values to corresponding HTML elements
+# Append JSON values to matching HTML elements with Object.keys()
 ## 2019/08/04
 ### web, javascript, html

 Ever needed to display a list of ever-changing posts or projects with ever-changing features?
-Since I like to keep those things tucked away in a JSON file, I use approach that calls the javascript `Object.keys()` method.
+Since I like to keep those things tucked away in a JSON file, I often retrieve them with an approach that calls the javascript `Object.keys()` method.

 In a nutshell, it figures out what class names to look for on DOM elements, and inserts the corresponding JSON value.
 It can be customized with `if` statements, so you can use it with multiple kinds of objects and elements.